LS4GAN/uvcgan4slats/README.md

 We published an upgraded version of `UVCGAN`, called `UVCGANv2` ([paper][uvcgan2_paper], [repo][uvcgan2_repo]), that works even greater on photographic datasets (like CelebA-HQ and AFHQ).
 Feel free to check it out!

-# Installation & Requirements
+# Installation and requirements

 ## Requirements

 `uvcgan4slats` models were trained under the official `PyTorch` container `pytorch/pytorch:1.12.1-cuda11.3-cudnn8-runtime`.
 A similar training environment can be created by running the following command from the `uvcgan4slats` source folder.
 ```
 conda env create -f contrib/conda_env.yml
 ```
-Later on, the enviroment can be activated by running
+Later on, the environment can be activated by running
 ```
 conda activate uvcgan4slats
 ```

 ## Installation

-To install the `uvcgan4slats` package, simply run the following command from the `uvcgan4slats` source folder.
+To install the `uvcgan4slats` package, run the following command from the `uvcgan4slats` source folder.
 ```
 python setup.py develop --user
 ```

-## Dependencies:
+## Dependencies

 The working of `uvcgan4slats` dependes on the `toytools` package.
-Download and install the package by running the following commands (in the `uvcgan` conda environment)
+Download and install the package by running the following commands (in the `uvcgan4slats` conda environment)
 ```
 git clone https://github.com/LS4GAN/toytools
 cd toytools